grandalex23/rsschool-cv/cv.md

 _About me:_

-I'm a 44 y.o. system administrator.
-I guess each life sphere has some progressive trends and if you want to be  you should take some learning activities for yourself.
-When I was with Mercedes-Benz I was a initiator of 2 automatization projects: Electronic application accounting system (it's some online system for regulation access to MB service sources) and Electronic equipment accounting system (based on 1C system).
-In that moment I have wanted to be a front-end developer.
+I'm a 46 y.o. system administrator.
+Some years ago I was an aftersales technical support specialist in one of BIG7 truck's production company.
+I was an initiator of 2 projects: Electronic application accounting system (it's some online system for regulation access to aftersales service sources) and Electronic equipment accounting system (based on 1C system).
+In that moment I undertood front-end was a next sheare for my developing.
 So now, I'm on a way.
 Actually it's not simple for me, but I'm trying and I know I will do it.

 _Skills:_